sy2002/QNICE-FPGA/vhdl/vga/README.md

 from the value read from the Display RAM.
 3. Finally it reads a single word from the Palette RAM, where the adress is calculated from the values read from the Font RAM and the Display RAM.

+### `vga_sprite`
+This is the most complicated part of the design.
+The description of this block is left to the end of this document.

 ### `vga_sync`
 This small module generates the Horizontal and Vertical synchronization signals